-The University of Florida’s Health Science Center, with the College of Dentistry is committed to developing and expanding clinical research involving patients and other participants.
+The University of Florida’s Academic Health Center and the College of Dentistry is committed to developing and expanding clinical research involving patients and other participants.
 The intent of clinical research is to explore the effectiveness and safety of medication, devices, diagnostic products and treatment regimens, which can lead to improved oral health care.

 Dental Clinical Research Unit The DCRU provides space and resources for dental investigators and other collaborators.
 Services include: assistance with in-vitro studies, pharmacology, microbiology, diagnostic methodology and data collection/management.
 The DCRU is staffed with study coordinators and dental assistants that provide expertise in clinical study development and implementation.
 Located on the first floor of the dental school, the DCRU has multiple operatories, a lab, and a conference area.

-In order to track compliance, the College requires that all sponsored and resident clinical research is vetted through the DCRU staff.
+In order to track compliance, the college requires that all sponsored and resident clinical research is vetted through the DCRU staff.
 The staff ensures all required documents are accurate, and confirms that the principal investigator has access to the necessary resources to complete the study.
-The College also requires that clinical research projects involving patient care are tracked in the AxiUm clinic management system.
+The college also requires that clinical research projects involving patient care are tracked in the AxiUm clinical management system.
 In addition to meeting compliance requirements, research projects established in AxiUm give a research team the ability to collect data involving participants and treatments.

 The Health Science Center’s Research Administration and Compliance (RAC) has oversight for clinical research studies performed on behalf of the University of Florida.
 The RAC office reviews all clinical studies at the proposal stage, and then performs a compliance audit once the study is closed.
 The staff in the DCRU can assist investigators with RAC document requirements.